Noncollision Singularities in a Planar Four-body Problem: Introduction

 \bcon[Painlev\'{e} Conjecture, 1897] The set of non-collision singularities is non-empty for all $N>3.$ \econ

 There is a long history studying Conjecture \ref{ConNE}.
-There are some nice surveys, see for instance \cite{C,G3,SX} etc. Conjecture \ref{ConNE} probably goes back to Poincar\'{e} who was motivated by Sweden King Oscar II prize problem about analytic representation of collisionless solutions of the $N$-body problem.
-It was explicitly mentioned in Painlev\'{e}'s lectures \cite{Pa} where the author proved that for $N=3$ there are no non-collision singularities using an argument based on triangle inequality (see also \cite{G3} for the argument).
-Soon after Painlev\'{e}, von Zeipel showed that if the system of $N$ bodies has a non-collision singularity then some particle should fly off to infinity in finite time.
+There are some nice surveys, see for instance \cite{G3}.
+Conjecture \ref{ConNE} was explicitly mentioned in Painlev\'{e}'s lectures \cite{Pa} where the author proved that for $N=3$ there are no non-collision singularities, using an argument based on the triangle inequality (see also \cite{G3} for the argument).
+Soon after Painlev\'{e}, von Zeipel showed that if the system of $N$ bodies has a non-collision singularity, then some particle should fly off to infinity in finite time.
 Thus non-collision singularities seem quite counterintuitive.
 The first landmark towards proving the conjecture came in 1975.
 In \cite{MM} Mather and McGehee constructed a system of four bodies on the line where the particles go to infinity in finite time after an infinite number of binary collisions (it was known since the work of Sundman \cite{Su} that binary collisions can be regularized so that the solutions can be extended beyond the collisions).
-Since Mather-McGehee example had collisions it did not solve Conjecture \ref{ConNE} but made it plausible.
-Conjecture \ref{ConNE} was proved independently by Xia \cite{X} for the spacial five-body problem and by Gerver \cite{G1} for a planar $3N$ body problem where $N$ is sufficiently large.
-It is a general belief that a non collision singularity in $(N+1)$-body problem can be obtained by adding one more remote and light body to a $N$-body problem to which the existence of non collision singularities is know.
-The hardest case of problem, $N=4$, still remained open.
+Since the Mather-McGehee example had collisions it did not solve Conjecture \ref{ConNE} but made it plausible.
+Conjecture \ref{ConNE} was proved independently by Xia \cite{X} for the spatial five-body problem and by Gerver \cite{G1} for the planar $3N$-body problem where $N$ is sufficiently large.
+It is a general belief that a non collision singularity in the $(N+1)$-body problem can be obtained by adding one more remote and light body to the $N$-body problem, to which the existence of non-collision singularities is known.
+The hardest case of the problem, $N=4$, still remained open.
 Our result proves the conjecture in the $N=4$ case.